Enter your zip to

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

-Aside from curb appeal, deciding which siding color to install is important because it can affect the resale value of your home and the longevity of the siding itself.
-Below are the three most common concerns homeowners have when considering the color of siding to install.
+Siding color also impacts your home’s resale value and the durability of the siding itself.
+Below are the three most common concerns homeowners consider when selecting a siding color.

 cracked-and-warped-siding